Jah Prayzah

-Mukudzeyi Sean Mukombe (born 4 July 1987), known professionally as Jah Prayzah, is a Zimbabwean contemporary musician and the lead member of the band Third Generation.
-He is renowned for blending traditional Zimbabwean music with Afrobeats, reggae, and contemporary sounds.
-Fans affectionately refer to him as "Masoja" (Shona for "soldier") due to his military-style stage outfits.
-His name "Jah Prayzah" derives from his given name, "Mukudzeyi," which means "Praise Him" in Shona.
+Mukudzeyi Mukombe (born 4 July 1987), better known as Jah Prayzah, is a Zimbabwean contemporary musician and lead member of the band Third Generation.
+Regarded as the most prolific musician of his generation in the country and an exceptional figure in the African music scenery, he was popularly referred to by fans and media as "Masoja", the Shona word for "soldier", a name he earned mostly because of his signature band uniform of military regalia.
+The name "Jah Prayzah" comes from his name, "Mukudzeyi", which means "Praise Him".